AI in banking

 Why?
 Because the foundation is wrong.

-First, clean and unified data.
-AI models are only as good as the data they're trained on.
-When customer data lives in 15 different systems - each with different formats, different update cycles, different definitions of "customer" - AI outputs become unreliable.
+• Clean, unified data: When customer data lives in 15 different systems with different formats and definitions, AI outputs become unreliable.
 Garbage in, garbage out.

-Second, an orchestration layer.
-AI agents need somewhere safe to operate.
-They need to know what actions they're allowed to take, what data they can access, and what guardrails prevent them from making mistakes.
+• Safe orchestration layer: AI agents need defined boundaries - what actions they can take, what data they access, what guardrails prevent mistakes.
 Fragmented systems have no unified control plane.
-There's nowhere for AI to safely "live."

-Third, scale economics.
-AI ROI comes from volume.
-A chatbot handling 100 conversations per day can't justify its cost.
-The same chatbot handling 100,000 conversations transforms economics.
-But scaling requires unified architecture that connects channels, operations, and data.
+• Scale economics: AI ROI comes from volume.
+A chatbot handling 100 conversations can't justify its cost, but 100,000 conversations transforms economics.

 Banks on fragmented foundations are structurally uncompetitive.
 They can't deploy AI effectively because the architecture won't allow it.